 You will automatically have the option to add a travel protection plan whenever you are booking an itinerary for which that plan is applicable.

 Just look for the icon when you get to the final screen before completing your booking (the one where you have to enter your billing and contact information).
-See these tutorials for further information:

 This plan applies mainly to vacation packages, usually consisting of at least a flight and hotel booking.
 It is meant to protect you from elements before and during your trip, including:

 This is similar to the package protection plan, except that it only covers you if you need to change or cancel your flight before you leave.
 If you're just worried about whether or not you'll be able to make your flight at all, and not so much about what will happen after you're already on it, then pick this plan.

 Similar to the vacation waiver, this plan compensates you if you need to cancel your trip before you leave or during your trip, if you or someone closely related to you becomes critically ill or injured.

 This plan is sort of a mix between the cancellation plan and the package protection plan, and usually only applies to packages that have flights booked, but not hotel rooms.

 As its name implies, this plan is for packages that include cruises.
 It offers you protection and/or compensation:

 This plan covers your expenses, above and beyond your regular car insurance, if your rental car is damaged by forces of nature (fire, flood, hail, wind, etc.) or by anything else that isn't your fault.
 This is also the only insurance that can be purchased from Expedia after your booking; you can obtain it up until the day before you leave for your trip – so you have more time to decide if you’ll need it.

 The answer to this, like a lot of similar questions, is "it depends."
 There are a number of factors that may make you decide that you want the extra protection or not.
 Here are a few things to consider.